-12.1 Each half begins and play restarts after a score with a tap and pass in the middle of the half-way line.
-The team that conceded the score restarts.
+- 12.1 Each half begins and play restarts after a score with a tap and pass in the middle of the half-way line.
+The team that conceded the score restarts. - 12.2 The opposing team must be at least three metres from the half-way line when play starts or restarts.

-- 12.2 The opposing team must be at least three metres from the half-way line when play starts or restarts.
-Sanction: Tap and pass with flags reset. - 12.3 The ball may not be kicked at any time.
+12.3 The ball may not be kicked at any time.
 Sanction: Tap and pass with flags reset.